-Indians would celebrate every day of the year, just give them a reason or a purpose: victories, historical events, harvesting, etc. But there is one grand and annual festival, which is of a whole different significance.
+Indians would celebrate every day of the year, just give them a reason or a purpose: victories, historical events, harvesting, etc. But there is one major annual festival, which is of a whole different caliber and significance.

 Maha Shivaratri is held annually in February–March.
 During the festival, devotees don't eat all day and don't sleep at night.
 The event which is also called 'Night of Lord Shiva' involves offering flowers and fruit to a deity, ringing bells in the temple, and offering prayers to god.
 But the most important tradition is presenting milk and leaves to the Lingam.
 That's how devotees pay homage to Shiva.